kcobos/SIGA-Cloud/README.md

 - [Custom errors](parking/errors/errors.go)
 - [Controller](parking/parkings.go)

-## Tools
+## Build tool

 The GoLang will be chosen for much of the project.
 Due to that, the **build tool** will be Go itself.

-But a cloud project needs a task manager.
+## Task runner

 There are two main tasks manager written in GoLang [Task](https://github.com/go-task/task) and [Robo](https://github.com/tj/robo).
 As we can see on them repositories, *Task* is updated later and it has more contributors than Robo and the first has a lot of [documentation](https://taskfile.dev).
 So, I am going to choose **Tasks** as a task manager.

+Tasks can be installed following [this steps](https://taskfile.dev/#/installation?id=install-script).

+### Task file

+All tasks are written in [taskfile.yml](./Taskfile.yml).
+Tasks are:

+- syntax: for checking sources syntax